mikaelacaron/brain-marks/CONTRIBUTING.md

 * When your feature/fix is complete open a pull request, PR, from your feature branch to the `dev` branch
   * Be sure to squash your commits into one single commit, how to do that shown [here]([here](https://www.internalpointers.com/post/squash-commits-into-one-git))

-* More information for beginners not familiar with git can be found [here](https://hacktoberfest.digitalocean.com/resources).
+* More information for beginners not familiar with git can be found [here](https://hacktoberfest.com/participation/#beginner-resources).

 ## Setting Up Secrets
+* Once you have your API key,
+* Open the Xcode project (the Secrets.swift file will be red)
+* Open Terminal and navigate to the project directory
+* cd into `brain-marks` ensure you are in the directory showing `Secrets-Example.swift` NOT the `.xcodeproj` file
-* Once you have your API key, create a new file called `Secrets.swift` in the brain-marks directory of the project, by typing `touch Secrets.swift` in Terminal
+* Create a new file called `Secrets.swift` in the brain-marks directory, by typing `touch Secrets.swift` in Terminal
-* Use the file `Secrets-Example.swift` as the format for your Secrets.swift file.
-Paste your API key into the `bearerToken` property
+* Copy the contents of `Secrets-Example.swift` as the format for your `Secrets.swift` file
+* Paste your API key into the `bearerToken` property
 * Include the comment `// swiftlint:disable line_length` in this file otherwise it will trigger a SwiftLint warning
+* Build the project!

 # Commit Messages

-* The message following the `-m` flag must be in the below format :
+* The commit message must be in the below format :
   > `<Verb in present tense> <Action>`

   ✅ **Examples of valid messages:**
-  * Add serialisers.py for users app
+  * Add NewView.swift for users app
-  * Updated utils/validator.js file
+  * Update DataStoreManger.swift file
-  * Changed functionality of authentication process
+  * Change functionality of authentication process

   ❌ **Examples of invalid messages:**
   * Idk why this is not working
   * Only ui bug fixes left